gstronksUW/NY_Airbnb_2019_Analysis/README.md

 2. What are the total number of listings for each type of room?
 3. What is the average price for each room type in each neighbourhood and how does that compare to the average price for each room type city wide?
 4. What neighborhoods have the most and least average availability
-6. For each listings, how does the price compare to the average price of that same room type city wide?

 Analysis: